-Also, she shares some tips and tricks for effective visual metaphors in your presentations.
+Also, she shares visual metaphor examples and some tips and tricks for effective visual metaphors in your presentations.
 Watch the Masterclass session below and leave us your comments.

-This video is part of a larger library of Masterclass Sessions included in our advanced Prezi Course & Masterclass.
+This video is part of a larger library of Masterclass Sessions included in our Prezi tutorials & Masterclasses.

 Stop using Bullet Points!